ragaviraj97/Daily-challenges_sql/README.md

-# 💻 100 Days of SQL – My Learning Journey
+# 💻 Daily Challenges of SQL – My Learning Journey

 Welcome to my SQL learning and practice repository.